MVakharia/InSight-InMind-Labs/update_log.md

 - What happens to a competitive ecosystem when you remove continuity and force identity resets every 10 minutes?

 **Giving yourself permission to be bad at an activity even if you have prior or transferable experience.**
-- When you're playing only to protect your identity, you might play in a way that feels safe.
+- When a player plays it safe in order to protect their identity.
-- If it's a team effort, you might want to look like you're making a contribution, even if that contribution is meaningless.
+- When a player wants to look like they're making a contribution to a team effort, even if the contribution is ultimately meaningless.
-- It feels 'correct' because you're not risking embarrassment or messing things up.
+- How meaningless contributions can feel 'correct' because the player isn't risking embarrassment or messing things up.
-- When you give yourself permission to screw up, what you're actually doing is giving yourself permission to find out, or generate, new information.
+- When a player gives themselves permission to screw up, and how this actually leads to them finding out, or generating, new information.
-- When you screw up in new ways, you learn things you might not have learned if you played it safe.
+- When a player screws up in new ways, they may learn things they might not have learned if they played it safe.
-- Every failure creates a new data point, and every moment you spend playing it safe creates almost nothing.
+- Every failure creates a new data point, and every moment a player spends playing it safe creates almost nothing.

 **The flow and economy of attention in team-based online multiplayer games**
 - How team roles manipulate attention in different ways.
 - How a Tank anchors attention, how a DPS manipulates attention, and how a Support routes attention.
 - How does attention move through a teamfight and through a match?
 - How do mistakes emerge from misallocated attention?
-- How a fight can be won by controlling attention, rather than getting kills.
+- How a fight can be won by controlling attention, rather than playing to get kills.

 **When a game gives players no worthwhile place to exist unless they're performing, it's not a home.
 It's a perpetual tournament destination.**
 - The psychological trap of only awarding players who perform, and giving nothing to players who just want a home to exist in.
-- How do you implement progression for custom games and community servers in online multiplayer games without opening the door to XP farms?
+- Implementing progression for custom games and community servers in online multiplayer games without opening the door to XP farms.
+- Designing a healthy, restorative, homely multiplayer ecology in a competitive multiplayer game.
+- How if a game gives the player a home, they're more likely stay inside the game when they need a break.
+If they stay, they're more likely to spend money on their home.
+And the game thrives when players spend money.
+- Players don't live in a tournament destination, they only visit it.
+Visitors leave.

+**Balancing 1v1 modes inside team-based competitive online multiplayer games**
+- Making a 1v1 mode work in a game where heroes aren't created equal and where individual matchups between characters are inherently unfair by design.

+**Designing a 'Retire' or 'Finish Game' or 'End Game' button to replace the 'Quit Game' button in order to trigger progression and rewards in a persistent server**

+The Quit Game button returns the player to the main menu and removes them from the match: they won't complete it and won't receive progression experience and rewards.
+If the player has completed a match and chooses to stay on in a persistent server, they need to be rewarded for their activity, even if the war wil go on without them.
+So, we replace the Quit Game button with something else that will trigger progression.

+- This button functions as a session boundary ritual.
+- It frames the exit as 'You've completed your contribution.
+Good work.
+See you next time.'
+- It concludes participation in the game, 'completing the shift' rather than abandoning the match.

+**Cycling through the different versions of a map (dawn, day, dusk, and night) in a persistent 24/7 server as the hours go by in real life.**